 Join the Undoing Borders campaign

-We are a student movement fighting for the full political, social and economic rights of all migrants, and for a borderless world.
+We are a student movement fighting against the 'hostile environment' infringing on our campuses and collectively creating a new vision and future.
 Join the the campaign to start building practical avenues for your university to resist the racist injustices infringing on our university campuses, to fight the border industry on your campus and stamp out racist reporting in the media.

 What we are calling for